shopware/docs/products/plugins/migration-assistant/guides/creating-a-new-migration-profile.md

 }
 ```

-Hint: The order in the `getDataSets` array is important, because this it determines the order in which the entities are processed.
-Because of that the the manufacturers, for example, have to be positioned before the products, so that the products can use those later on.
+{% hint style="info" %} The order in the `getDataSets` array is important, because this it determines the order in which the entities are processed.
+Because of that, the manufacturers, for example, have to be positioned before the products, so that the products can use those later on.
+{% endhint %}

 To see the created `ProductDataSelection` in the administration, you have to register it both in the `services.xml` and tag them with `shopware.migration.data_selection` and `shopware.migration.data_set`: